 A typical weekend then starts with everyone arriving on Friday evening.
 Members who arrive early often get together to cook a meal or eat in a pub.
 Unlike many clubs we cater together and eat as a group.
 This is not only more sociable but saves queues for the cookers and gets us on the hill quicker.
 On Saturday morning we all have breakfast together and members who have offered to coordinate a route describe their plans.
 Members sign up for the walks, which sometimes may involve a scramble, as they wish.

 After a day on the hill we have a meal together, prepared by volunteers.
 There is a vegetarian and non-veg option as well as starter and dessert.
 There’s wine and beer as well.
 Saturday evening is a great opportunity for a chat about the day’s walks or to catch up on other news.
 Sunday proceeds in the same way and we generally leave late afternoon.

 Where do you stay?

 Meets are held in mountainous and upland areas throughout the UK: Dartmoor, Brecon Beacons, Snowdonia, the Lake District, Peak District, Yorkshire Dales, Scotland.

 We book a very wide range of accommodation.
-At one end, we use other clubs’ huts with basic facilities (but always with flush toilets and showers) and where sleeping may be on alpine style sleeping platforms.
-The up side is that club huts are usually in excellent locations for getting on to the hill.
-At the other end of the spectrum we visit luxury lodges with twin rooms, wifi and ensuites.
+At one end of the spectrum we use other clubs’ huts with basic facilities.
+At the other end we visit luxury lodges with twin rooms, wifi and ensuites.
 Most meets are somewhere in the middle.